-- 1. Log in to the machine containing the primary database and log on to the primary database for the sake of this procedure let's call it 'dbase'. - 2.
-On dbase, enter INHIBIT-LOGONS then send a message to all users to log off. - 3.
-Wait a reasonable period to allow users time to log off, then LOG OFF all remaining users. - 4.
-Now log off dbase and return to the UNIX shell by entering OFF - At the UNIX shell, enter fsadm -T dbase This converts the dbase to be a secondary and locks it.
-If dbase is defined in the environment variable £REALDBASE, then you can omit the database name from fsadm. - 6.
-If necessary, log in to the system containing the secondary.
-Let's assume the secondary database is also called dbase.
-Ensure no one is logged on to the secondary database. - 7.
-At the UNIX shell, enter fsadm -T dbase
+- 1. Log in to the machine containing the primary database, and log on to the primary database For the sake of this procedure lets call it 'dbase'. - 2.
+On dbase, enter then send a message to all users to log off.

+INHIBIT-LOGONS

+- 3. Wait a reasonable period to allow users time to log off, then LOG OFF all remaining users. - 4.
+Now log off dbase and return to the UNIX shell by entering fsadm -T dbase

+OFF

+5. At the UNIX shell, enter

+This converts the dbase to be a secondary and locks it.
+If dbase is defined in the environment variable £REALDBASE, then you can omit the database name from fsadm.

+6. If necessary log in to the system containing the secondary.
+Lets assume the secondary database is also called dbase.
+Ensure no one is logged on to the secondary database.

+7. At the UNIX shell, enter

+fsadm -T dbase